yannis300307/ESG_Engine/README.md

 ### Game loop

-Next, you have to create a game loop which contain the client.tick() function and the client.render() function.
+Next, you have to create a game loop which contains the client.tick() function and the client.render() function.

 ```python
 from ESG_Engine.client.client_core import Client